Sprinter1999/FedELC/README.md

 ## Citing this work
 If you find this work useful in your research, please consider citing some helpful papers as listed below.
 We refer to FedNoRo (`IJCAI'23`), FedRN (`CIKM'22`), FedLSR (`CIKM'22`) and PENCIL (`ICCV'19`) to build this codebase.

 We also release a benchmark study entitled **FNBench**, and you can find it via [this link](https://www.techrxiv.org/users/691169/articles/1215740-fnbench-benchmarking-robust-federated-learning-against-noisy-labels).
-The full version of FNBench which contains 17 baselines will be open-sourced in our future work entitled FNBench, please stay tuned.
+The full version of FNBench which contains 17 baselines will be open-sourced in future, please stay tuned.

 Collaboration and pull requests are always welcome!
 If you have any questions or suggestions, please feel free to contact me : )